 Small appliances with completely enclosed coils (e.g. corn popper, small coffee pots, and hot pots) are permitted in the residence halls.
 Small microwaves are also allowed (1100 watts maximum).
 Refrigerators less than 5 cubic feet are allowed in rooms.
 Only one microwave and one refrigerator are allowed per residence hall room.
-Toaster ovens, air fryers, toasters, frying/boiling units, or any appliance with an open heating coil are prohibited.
-George Foreman type grills are not permitted.
-Air conditioners, including those that are purely electric and space heaters (anything with a compressor) are prohibited.
-Appliances, such as refrigerators and microwaves must be plugged into the wall and not power strips.
+Space heaters, toaster ovens, toasters, frying/boiling units or any appliance with an open heating coil (i.e.: George Foreman type grills) are prohibited.